luisdelaye/Mexstrain/README.md

 location	Zapopan	20.720278	-103.391944
 ```

-The curatelocationnames.pl script will output a file named outfile.tsv.
+The curate_names.pl script will output a file named outfile.tsv.
 This file is the new metadata.
 It contains the new geographic names, all in lowercase.
 Change the name of this file:

 ```
 $ mv outfile.tsv metadata.e1.tsv